ppitonak/richrates/readme.md

 To execute only Arquillian functional tests, run

-    mvn clean verify -P jbossas-managed-71,ftest
+    mvn clean verify -P wildfly-managed-8-0,ftest

 To execute both unit tests and functional tests, run

-    mvn clean verify -P jbossas-managed-71,all-tests
+    mvn clean verify -P wildfly-managed-8-0,all-tests

-All functional tests run in real Java EE container so the commands above will download JBoss AS 7.1.1.Final from a Maven repository, start the container, deploy the application, start Firefox, and execute the tests.
+All functional tests run in real Java EE container so the commands above will download WildFly 8 from a Maven repository, start the container, deploy the application, start Firefox, and execute the tests.

 ## Run the tests with different browsers